Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the bottom right corner.
   The *Create package type* view is displayed.

-    > [Info] The fields displayed depend on the mapping selected and therefore there may be differences to the ones described below.
+    > [Info] The fields (attributes) displayed depend on fulfiller's driver and, therefore, there may be differences to the ones described below.

     ![Create package type](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreatePackageType.png "[Create package type]")